ericholscher/ericholscher.com/site/blog/drafts/read-the-docs-for-business.rst

 Announcing Read the Docs For Business
 =====================================

-I helped `create`_ Read the Docs over four years ago, as an open source project to solve a problem we had.
+I helped `create`_ Read the Docs over four years ago.
+It started with a humble goal of replacing a cron job on my own server.
 Since then,
 it `has grown`_ more than I ever could have `imagined`_.
 It has become vital infrastructure for the Python community,